hotrodorm/hotrod/README.md

 - Initial Queries
 - Latest Queries

-Torcs can also retrieve execution plans programmatically in a variety of formats for specific queries that require attention.
+Torcs can also retrieve execution plans programmatically in a variety of formats for any of the queries in the rankings.